nexthybrid/AReaL/examples/cloud_gsm8k/README.md

-# Cloud Deployment Guide for GRPO Training
+# Cloud Deployment Guide for GRPO and SFT Training

-This directory contains scripts and configurations for running AReaL GRPO training on cloud GPU platforms, **optimized for RunPod** (most economical option).
+This directory contains scripts and configurations for running AReaL GRPO and SFT training on cloud GPU platforms, **optimized for RunPod** (most economical option).

 ## Recommended Platform: RunPod